Home » Repayment » Student Loan Forgiveness » Consolidation of FFEL Federal Loans for Public Service Student Loan Forgiveness

 What loans does this apply to?

-This is an issue with most commonly associated with FFEL loans, but it also applies to Federal Perkins Loans.
+This issue is most commonly associated with FFEL loans, but it also applies to Federal Perkins Loans.
 The Federal Family Education Loan Program was in existence from the mid-’60s until 2010.
-Under the FFEL program, borrowers got federally insured loans through private companies.
+Under the FFEL program, borrowers received federally-insured loans through private companies.

 What to do with FFEL Loans?

 Borrowers can include FFEL Loans (with the notable exception of Parent PLUS loans) in a federal direct consolidation.
-By consolidating, the FFEL loan becomes a Direct Loan eligible for forgiveness under the Public Service Student loan forgiveness (PSLF) program.
+By consolidating, the FFEL loan becomes a Direct Loan eligible for forgiveness under the PSLF program.

 A Note from the Sherpa: Handling FFEL loans is not the only factor to think about when consolidating federal loans.
 Borrowers should understand the consolidation process and exercise special care with Parent PLUS loans.